By C.R. Lyles

 Election day, November 6th draws near in the race for Senate in Texas with Democratic representative Beto O’Rourke and Republican representative Ted Cruz spearheading the race for both of their respective parties.
 However, youth voter registration is much lower than the older demographic.

-“Nobody will ever deprive the American people of the right to vote except the American people themselves and the only way they could do this is by not voting.” – Franklin D Roosevelt
+Franklin D Roosevelt said, “Nobody will ever deprive the American people of the right to vote except the American people themselves and the only way they could do this is by not voting.”

-On the conservative end of the spectrum, stands Ted Cruz from Calgary, Canada.
+On the conservative end of the spectrum, Ted Cruz is from Calgary, Canada.
 While Cruz did not include his views on education on his campaign site, upon further research, Cruz opposes Common Core curriculum and feels education is a local and state issue.
-Cruz claims to be one of the counties leading supporters of the Second Amendment.
+Cruz claims to be one of the countries leading supporters of the Second Amendment.